adionmission/Shopping-Mall-Sales/README.md

 | 5             | Sub Category  | 1–17       | Bookcases; Chairs; Labels; Tables; Storage; Furnishings; Art; Phones; Binders; Appliances; Paper; Accessories; Envelopes; Fasteners; Supplies; Copiers; Machines |
 | 6             | Gender        | 1, 2       | Male; Female                                                   |

-Corrected “3 Carolina” into “Carolina”

-Corrected “3 Dakota” into “Dakota”

-Corrected “4 Virginia” into “Virginia”

-Added a column gender

 ## Descriptive Analysis

 How many people people bought the products at a certain price.

 ![Screenshot-1](Images/1.png)

-How many times a category was bought and in this case we can see than most of the time category 2 was bought which is Office Supplies
+How many times a category was bought and in this case we can see than most of the time category 2 was bought which is <code>Office Supplies</code>

 ![Screenshot-2](Images/2.png)

-How many times a sub-category was bought and in this case sub-category 9 was bought most frequently that is Binders.
+How many times a sub-category was bought and in this case sub-category 9 was bought most frequently that is <code>Binders</code>.

 ![Screenshot-2](Images/3.png)

 Maximum value of sales were received from category 3.
-This means category 3, which was machines, was most expensive.
+This means category 3, which was <code>machines</code>, was most expensive.

 ![Screenshot-2](Images/4.png)